Charukesh7884/Ex.-No.2---SIMULATION-ANALYSIS-ON-SLIDER-CRANK-MECHANISM/README.md

 ### Register Number: 24900862

 ## RESULT:
-### Thus the displacement & velocity analysis for the given four bar chain mechanism is simulated.
+### Thus the displacement & velocity analysis for the given slider crankmechanism is simulated.